xescugc/logson/README.md

 #### format

-You can specify diferents types of log format:
+You can specify different types of log format:

 ##### combined